 As a WordPress plugin company, we were perfectly placed to develop a better – and cheaper – solution.
-We got to work, and built our Easy Digital Downloads EU VAT plugin, which is available for pre-order now.
+We got to work, and built our Easy Digital Downloads EU VAT plugin.
 As well as using it on our own Easy Digital Downloads store, we’re releasing it to the public to help other EDD users to meet their EU VAT requirements.

 The solution: The ultimate Easy Digital Downloads EU VAT plugin

 We’ve built the Easy Digital Downloads EU VAT plugin as the solution for all EDD stores who need to comply with European VAT law.
 This easy-to-use plugin will work straight out of the box, and comes with everything you need.

 The Easy Digital Downloads EU VAT plugin is designed for any WordPress site that uses Easy Digital Downloads.
 It works like this:

 - Charges the correct VAT to EU customers When the customer selects their country on the EDD checkout, the correct VAT is charged.
 If you have set the tax rate for each EU country in the Easy Digital Downloads settings then this is used; otherwise it will use the EU tax rates built into the plugin.
 This ensures that the customer is always charged the correct rate, regardless of their location.